 Small sized chunks (like you often see in prepared versions for humans) is the style of pineapple that you will be wanting to serve.

-Reasons To Feed Pineapple In Moderation
+Reasons To Feed Pineapple To Chickens In Moderation

 Typical of any fruit, pineapple is high in naturally occurring sugars.
 While sugar in small quantities is not something to be concerned about, it can be in excess.
 This is why 1-3 feedings of pineapple per week is recommended and advised.

-Another factor to consider when feeding your chickens pineapple is that it can actually be the cause of digestive issues.
-This is especially likely in birds with Ill health or whom have not concerned pineapple before.
 While chickens are usually quite good as self-regulating their consumption, issues are likely to arise with any birds who have eaten too much pineapple that they can handle.

 Any chicken that struggles to break pineapple down will often show observable signs and symptoms.
-The most common is diarrhea, which will again need to be cleaned up promptly.

 It’s important to note that not all chickens will suffer with digestive issues from pineapple.
 In fact, it’s usually quite rare.
 But it is important to be aware of.